Sylvania Electric Products: History

-In 1959, Sylvania Electronics merged with General Telephone to form General Telephone and Electronics (GTE).
+In 1959, Sylvania Electronics merged with General Telephone to form General Telephone and Electronics (GTE) in the largest merger of the decade.

-Sylvania developed the earliest flash cubes for still cameras, later selling the technology to Eastman Kodak Company, and later a 10-flash unit called FlipFlash, as well as a line of household electric light bulbs, which continued during GTE's ownership and today is sold by Osram Sylvania.
+Sylvania developed the earliest flash cubes for still cameras, later selling the technology to Eastman Kodak Company, and later a 10-flash unit called FlipFlash, as well as a line of household electric light bulbs, which continued during GTE's ownership, later sold off to the German manufacturer Osram, and is today marketed as Osram Sylvania.

 In June 1964, Sylvania unveiled a color TV picture tube in which europium-bearing phosphor was used for a much brighter, truer red than was possible before.

 Through merger and acquisitions, the company became a significant, but never dominating supplier of electrical distribution equipment, including transformers and switchgear, residential and commercial load centers and breakers, pushbuttons, indicator lights, and other hard-wired devices.
 All were manufactured and distributed under the brand name GTE Sylvania, with the name Challenger used for its light commercial and residential product lines.
 GTE Sylvania contributed to the technological advancement of electrical distribution products in the late 1970s with several interesting product features.
 At the time, they were the leading supplier of vacuum cast coil transformers, manufactured in their Hampton, Virginia plant.
-Their transformers featured aluminum primary winding and were cast using relatively inexpensive molds, allowing them to produce cast coil transformers in a variety of KVA capacities, primary and secondary voltages and physical coil sizes, including low profile coils for mining and other specialty applications.
+Their transformers featured aluminum primary windings and were cast using relatively inexpensive molds, allowing them to produce cast coil transformers in a variety of KVA capacities, primary and secondary voltages and physical coil sizes, including low profile coils for mining and other specialty applications.
 They also developed the first medium voltage 3 phase panel that could survive a dead short across two phases.
-Their patented design used bus bar encapsulated in a thin coating of epoxy and then bolted together across all three phases, using special non-conductive fittings.
+Their patented design used bus bars encapsulated in a thin coating of epoxy and then bolted together across all three phases, using special non-conductive fittings.

 By 1981 GTE had made the decision to exit the electrical distribution equipment market and began selling off its product lines and manufacturing facilities.
 The Challenger line, mostly manufactured at the time in Jackson, Mississippi, was sold to a former officer of GTE, who used the Challenger name as the name of his new company.
 Challenger flourished, and was eventually sold to Westinghouse, and later Eaton Corporation.
 By the mid-1980s, the GTE Sylvania electrical equipment product line and name was no more.

 In 1993 GTE exited the lighting business to concentrate on its core telecomms operations.
 The European, Asian and Latin American operations are now under the ownership of Havells Sylvania.

 With the acquisition of the North American division by Osram GmbH in January 1993 Osram Sylvania Inc. was established.

+Polling

+The New York Stock Exchange conducted a polling campaign from 1942-1959 to determine the value of the company.